outdreamer/build-a-cure/docs/tasks/examples.md

 	          - bias error type structures:
 	            - variable combinations/connections that should be disassociated

+	- error rules

-    - when should errors be allowed to continue:
+    	- when should errors be allowed to continue (when should motion be allowed in the direction of risk (risk of error types))
      		- when they dont impact system functionality, dont interact with other errors to form cascades/compounding errors, and provide useful signals of unhandled variance
-    - when should motion be allowed in the direction of risk (risk of error types):
      		- when uncertainties exist between alternatives

-    - flexible abstract/conditional/temporary error definitions to allow for beneficial errors & error-correcting errors
+	    - apply flexible abstract/conditional/temporary error definitions to allow for beneficial errors & error-correcting errors
 	      - example:
 	        - 'two wrongs make a right'
 	          - when a robot instructed to go in a direction is forced off its trajectory by the first error, it has to make another error to get back on track, if an error is defined as 'motion in any direction different from original planned direction'
 	          - a solution is a definition of error types that is:
 	            - abstract: any intentional motion that brings robot nearer to its goal is not an error
 	            - conditional: any motion to correct an external error is not itself an error
 	            - temporary: motion in a direction different from planned direction sequence is not an error in some temporary contexts

-### specific error structures, including stupidity structures (with components like bias)
+	- specific error structures, implemented with agency error structures (like stupidity, with components like bias)

-  - apply anti-stupidity structures to neural network structure
+	  - apply anti-error (anti-stupidity) structures to optimize neural network structures
 	    - lack of learning functionality
 	      - inability to remember (identify relevant info quickly when new info isnt necessary)
 	      - inability to identify relevance structures (meaning, usefulness, direct causation)
 	      - inability to optimize (identify a quicker route to an insight, like an insight path)
 	      - inability to model structures (enough memory to store a different structure, ability to explore/change it like a visualization)
 	      - inability to simulate difference structures (contradictions, paradoxes, lack of similarity)
 	      - inability to direct thoughts (focus)
 	      - inability to forget sub-optimal/inaccurate rules (bias)
 	        - function to apply bias structures to a neural network structure
 	          - thinking benefits from bias removal
 	          - remove bias structures in neural networks to improve their thinking capacity
 	          - example
 	            - apply removal of 'simplicity' bias in a neural network structure
 	              - simplicity (specifically over-simplification) definition on structural interface:
 	                - lossy lower-dimensional representation
 	                - low-cost representation with relatively reduced learning reward
 	              - the simplicity bias shows up in a neural network structure in many possible positions
 	                - for example, a pooling function, which has no reason to aggregate other than adjacence, which may not be an indicator of relevance
 	                  - find the structures that can build/derive/apply/store relevance and remove structures with artificial relevance
 	                - general default params also tend to store simplicity where it's not needed
 	            - apply removal of 'similarity' bias
 	              - similarity bias structural definitionss
 	                - relatively adjacent in variable values according to a distance metric applicable & relevant to that variable
 	              - the similarity bias shows up when adjacent structures are given relevance/meaning that they may not actually be capable of storing/building/deriving, like subsets of inputs or clustering thresholds

 	  - bias structures:
+	    - bias cycle:
-    - bias cycle: where specifically/partially false statements are falsely categorized as completely false, which triggers increase in distorted view of the group making the miscategorization error
+	    	- where specifically/partially false statements are falsely categorized as completely false, which triggers increase in distorted view of the group making the miscategorization error
 	     	- saying a specifically/partially false negative thing about a group often has a partially true sentiment backing it (most people in any group do negative behaviors enough to trigger negative sentiments), so even if the specific negative thing is wrong, the sentiment might not be
 	     	- the lack of acknowledgement of their own negative behaviors by the group saying the specifically/partially false statement also triggers the same response in the group making the miscategorization error (the group saying the specifically/partially false statement is doing a negative behavior, so the miscategorizing group has a negative sentiment about them, and often says specifically/partially false negative things about the group)
 	   		- conflating stereotype ('false statement about a group') with 'a statement about a group that is more true of a higher ratio of that group than it is of other groups'
 		    - stupidity manifests as similar structures (fulfillment of low expectations) across groups in response to low expectations, leading to feedback loop

 	  - identify bias structures as output of operations on structures, or by missing structures that cause bias
-    - bias is a filter that leaves out relevant information
+	    - bias is a filter that leaves out relevant info
 	    - 'facts without connection to meaning' is a biased priority (current state of truth) and a biased lack (ignoring potential truth & potential connections that change the meaning/position of facts)
 	      - example: if you just focus on data set facts, you miss other facts (contradictions, counterexamples, alternative conditional variables/functions), as well as opportunities to derive other facts from the data set (given the favorability of the data set to influential entities, we can derive a guess that other facts might imply a different conclusion), and the connections between the data set facts & other facts (other facts imply a different cause than the data set facts) as well as the meaning of those connections (why this data set was selected)
 	  - neural network with anti-bias structures built in (a complexity structure, a difference structure, etc) to correct error types from common biases

+## info error structures

-## info asymmetry
+	- info asymmetry
 		- associated with an info loss ('missing' or 'gap' structure) in a particular direction between info types/formats/positions, rather than just an info imbalance or a mismatch

+	- info imbalance
+		- a lack of equal distribution of info across positions
+		- related to the 'incentive' problem type, like incentives to maintain info imbalances to profit from lack of info leading to sub-optimal decisions

-## difference vs. similarity
+## opposite/difference vs. equivalent/similarity structures

     - similarities between difference & similarity
       - distance metric